UMBC-EEHPC/AIdeckTestbed/Documentation/GAP8.md

 The main workhorse of the GAP8, this core was formerly known as the RI5CY when it was initially being developed by the PULP Project, but after its transfer to the OpenHW Group, is now known as CV32E40P.
 The CV32E40P is an in-order 4 stage 32-bit RISC-V core, implementing the Integer, Multiplication & Division, Floating Point, Compressed instructions, and custom Xpulp extensions. **However**, the CV32E40P as used by the GAP8 omits the floating point extension, and instead implements part of the supervisor mode extension along with some additional custom vector instructions.

-With 9 of these cores inside the GAP8, these cores enable edge inference-making, image postprocessing, cryptographic workloads, and more.
+With 9 of these cores inside the GAP8, the processor is more than capable of real time edge inference-making, image postprocessing, cryptographic workloads, and more.
+In order to identify which core one is running on, one can use the functions pi_cluster_id() and pi_core_id() which will return one of the following values:

 |ENTITY |CLUSTER ID | CORE ID |
 | --- | --- | --- |